favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-/README.md

  - Ultimately its was found that Two-point attempts per36(2PA), Free throw Attempts  per36(FTA) and Assists per36(AST)  were the only factors from the dataset that had a notable affected the TOV:

-        - **R2=0.46** .
+        - **R2 = 0.46** .
 This is low because the model does not factor a player's skill which is the primary predicator of TOV.
 The R2 suggests that there is a significant variance in skill level amongs players

         - **RMSE = 0.529** .
 This error is roughly 25% of the mean TOV observed.

-- The models created can be used to assits NBA coaches in player development because the model acts as a predictor of a player's expected TOV.
+- The models created can be used to assists NBA coaches in player development because the model acts as a predictor of a player's expected TOV.
 A player vastly outperforming their expected TOV (i.e. commits less TOV that expected) could indicated high skill level which would mean that they require more on-ball possessions.

+- For more indepth analysis see the report ('Multiple Linear Regression_with_FTA.docx').

 ## Python version and packages
 Python Version: 3.8.3